 At PicSafe®, we believe in helping doctors and health care providers to deliver better patient care.
 We know that when doctors use their smartphones to take photos and record video or audio, they can provide better patient outcomes but with this comes huge security, privacy and regulatory implications.
-The risk of litigation has led some doctors to forego the use mobile devices for capturing patient information.
+The risk of litigation has led some doctors to forego the use smartphone for capturing patient information.

 We created PicSafe® to help mitigate the possibility of privacy breach litigation, to improve patient care, to make treatment more efficient, and to save lives.
 The PicSafe® App is simple-to-use with a beautiful design.
 It allows doctors to securely: capture, send and store patient consented photos, videos and audio safely and efficiently.

 The free app assists individual doctors, clinics and hospitals to better document a patient's status, facilitate a better referral process, and ultimately improve patient outcomes.
 The free version (PicSafe® Basic) has been designed to be fully functional and will suit the needs of most users.
 Power users can also upgrade to PicSafe® PRO which has some advanced features.